 The first accounting advice is to keep everything simple and straightforward.
 This becomes all the more important for a small or new business owner because for anyone not of accounting background, this is not his primary line of work like the bookkeeper in Melbourne.
 Since you are in the business to manufacture and sell something or provide a service, keep the bookkeeping system simple.

 Analyze your latest tax returns.
 If you have not filed it yet, you will have to make a list of your expenses and of the sources of your income.
 Make sure you categorize things so that it is simple for your accountancy and helps the person you would appoint in future.
 Secondly, it would be easy for you to work on the sheet year after year.

-When you will keep things simple, your accounting job will be easier and convenient just like an experienced bookkeeper would do in Melbourne.
+When you will keep things simple, your accounting job will be easier and convenient just like an experienced bookkeeper in Melbourne.
 Being consistent will save your time and money further.
 Make sure you maintain the categories not just for year after year, but also for month after month and day after day.
 If you keep the record of the expenses and revenues daily throughout the year, your job will get easier at tax time.